Robert J. Fox: Schooling

 Fox attended Immaculate Conception School in Watertown, a parochial school run by Franciscan nuns.
 There, Fox learned of Saint Pius of Pietrelcina, an Italian monk.
 His story helped inspire him to pursue the priesthood.
 He then attended Watertown High School in Watertown.
 Fox later recalled his continued interest in learning about the Catholic faith during this time "We didn't have a Catholic high school in Watertown, but our family did receive the National Catholic Register.
 Msgr.
 William Smith used to have beautiful articles explaining the faith.
 I would wait for it to arrive in the mail every Tuesday and I would read it cover to cover."In his senior year of high school Fox suffered a farm accident with a hay rake that broke his leg.
 During his recovery, Fox solidified his decision to become a priest.

 After graduating from high school in 1947, Fox entered St John's University.
 Fox recalled that "In those days St. John's taught the traditional Catholic faith", and incoming student's were required to take a religious placement exam."
 Despite having no formal religious education, he scored 17th out of 350 incoming college freshman, which he attributed to his frequent reading of the National Catholic Register.
-In 1950, after two terms at Saint John's, Fox transferred to St Paul Seminary in Minneapolis, Minnesota.
+In 1950, after two terms at Saint John's, Fox transferred to Saint Paul Seminary in Saint Paul, Minnesota.
 When not in class, he would watch Archbishop Fulton J. Sheen's television program Life Is Worth Living on the Seminary's television set.
 Fox graduated from St. Paul in 1955.